thoughtspot/rest-api-sdk/sdks/csharp/docs/ThoughtSpotRestApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new ThoughtSpotRestApi(httpClient, config, httpClientHandler);
-            var identifier = "identifier_example";  // string | Unique id or name of the variable
+            var identifier = "identifier_example";  // string | Unique id, name, or object id of the variable

             try
             {